 Puppies quickly pick up that you don’t want to go.
 And the next thing that pops into a puppy’s mind is that their pet parent going is a bad thing.
-They cry.
+Puppy cries when left alone.
 You soothe their crying, hence rewarding their anxiety.

 This is a pattern of action and reward which ends with the dog always acting up when you leave.

 What To Do